 What is microsurgery and why is it important for breast reconstruction?

-What are the risks of DIEP Flap surgery?
+What are the risks of DIEP Flap reconstruction?

 What are the benefits of the DIEP flap over implants?

-Federal law requires insurance companies to pay for your breast reconstruction.
+Federal law requires insurance companies to pay for your DIEP Flap reconstruction.
 Each insurance company has a different deductable and co-pay.
 Our insurance specialists will help you through this process.